This post covers your options for ground transportation from Berlin-Brandenburg Airport (BER) to Berlin, Germany.

-Transfers could take longer than apps like Google Maps suggest you need and you could end up taking longer than if you stuck with some of the other options mentioned below.
+Transfers could take longer than apps like Google Maps suggest you need and you could end up taking longer than if you stick with some of the other options mentioned below.

-The RE7 line is a commuter express line with trains that look similar to the FEX line trains.
+The RE7 line is a commuter express line with trains that resemble the FEX line trains.

 It departs the airport once every hour at 42 past the hour.